Methods of Chelation Therapy

-Intravenous chelation therapy is generally performed at a clinic, the patient receives a treatment two times per week for fifteen weeks, with each treatment taking approximately 3 to 4 hours.
-The cost is about €120 per treatment and it is necessary to have around 20 to 30 treatments.
+Intravenous chelation therapy is generally performed at a clinic, the patient receives a treatment two times per week for fifteen weeks, with each treatment taking approximately 3 to 4 hours, this is just one of the Methods of Chelation Therapy which is the most expensive and time consuming, it is necessary to have around 20 to 30 treatments.

 Although the absorption rate is 100% IV may not be appropriate for everyone, considering the high cost, the time involved and the lack of experienced Clinics that perform the procedure.